 Whom we serve:

-We provide service to people in the catchment area with the exception of visitors to Canada and students on temporary visas.
+We provide primary care and allied health service to people across the life span with the exception of visitors to Canada and students on temporary visas.

 If you do not have a health card, tell us and we may be able to help you get one.
 When you receive your health card, do not allow anyone else to use your health card number.
 Also, do not use anyone else’s health card number.
 Our clinical team members have to report any misuse of cards.

 You can get a professional interpreter if you do not speak or understand English very well.
 It is important that you let us know if you need an interpreter because we need time to arrange for this service.
 It is best to ask for an interpreter when you make an appointment to see one of the clinical team members.
 This service is free to health centre clients, but it is very important to keep an appointment when an interpreter has been booked.

 Lawrence Heights site: 416-787-1661